 Section 66 and Section 72 of The Planning (Listed Buildings and Conservation Areas) Act 1990 require that special regard to the desirability of preserving the listed building, its setting or any features of special architectural or historic interest is given and, respectively, that special attention be paid to the desirability of preserving or enhancing the character or appearance of conservation areas.
-The Council must therefore consider the desirability of preserving the setting and wider rural context of these heritage assets in its current form, given the harm that has been identified.
+This is reflected in paragraphs 6.1.10 and 6.1.14 - 6.1.16 of PPW which state there should be a general presumption in favour of the preservation or enhancement of listed buildings, the character and appearance of conservation areas, and their respective settings.
+The Council must therefore consider the desirability of preserving the settings and wider rural context of these heritage assets in their current form, given the harm that has been identified.

-Having regard to this legislative duty, it is considered that the strategic importance of the location, coupled with the economic benefits associated with the development of this site (as previously outlined in this report), weigh significantly in favour of its development, when balanced with the moderate (or lower) impact to the heritage assets set out above.
-In this context, the degree of harm identified above is considered acceptable, on balance.
-In addition, the use of a significant part of the site as an extension to Porthkerry Country Park, proposed planting and landscaping, as well as the management of lighting through reserved matters (condition 33 refers), would assist in mitigating (but not eliminating) the identified harm.
+It is noted that the Conservation Officer objects to the impacts to the heritage assets and it is agreed that the development will have some negative impacts as set out in their assessment and noted above.
+Having regard to this legislative duty, special regard must be given to these matters in the decision making process.
+In reaching a recommendation for approval, whilst there is no disagreement as to the extent of these impacts, it is because the strategic importance of the location, coupled with the economic benefits associated with the development of this site (as previously outlined in this report), are considered to weigh significantly in favour of its development, and in turn outweigh the impacts to the heritage assets concerned.
+In addition, the use of a significant part of the site as an extension to Porthkerry Country Park, proposed planting and landscaping, as well as the management of lighting through reserved matters (condition 33 refers), would assist in mitigating (but not wholly eliminating) the identified harm.